Introduction

 The file indexer plugin will recursively walk through a folder & its' children to find files.
 Because of this, you'll only need to add the parent folder of what you want to index.

-For example, if you want to index all the files under /Users/alice/Documents/projects and /Users/alice/Documents/Obsidian Notes, you only need to add /Users/alice/Documents.
+For example, if you want to index all the files under /Users/alice/notes/personal and /Users/alice/notes/work, you only need to add /Users/alice/notes.

-To add folders, navigate to the "User Settings" and scroll down to the local-file-importer: Folders List setting.
+To add folders, navigate to the "User Settings" and scroll down to the Folder List setting.
 This takes an array of folder strings as seen below:

 File indexer settings